-- Gold is a soft bright, dense, soft, malleable, and ductile metal with slightly reddish yellow color when available in mass.
+- Gold is a soft bright, dense, soft, malleable, and ductile metal with a slightly reddish yellow colour when available in mass.
 But when divided finely it becomes black, purple or ruby.

-- Being one of the most malleable and ductile metal, 28g of gold can be beaten into 300 square feet of it.
+- Being one of the most malleable and ductile metals, 28g of gold can be beaten into 300 square feet of it.

-- A major share of this soft metal is mined and are handed to us as gravels or quartz veins or pyrites deposits.
+- A major share of this soft metal is mined and is handed to us as gravels or quartz veins or pyrites deposits.

-- The metal is mainly used to manufacture jewelry, glass and different parts in electronics items.
+- The metal is mainly used to manufacture jewellery, glass and different parts in electronics items.